consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 To spawn a new subnet, peers need to deploy a new `SubnetActor` that implements the core logic for the governance of the new subnet.
 The contract specifies the consensus protocol to be run by the subnet and the set of policies to be enforced for new members, leaving members, checkpointing, killing the subnet, etc. For a new subnet to interact with the rest of the hierarchy, it needs to be registered in the `SCA` of the parent chain.
 The `SCA` is a system actor that exposes the interface for subnets to interact with the hierarchical consensus protocol.
 This smart contract includes all the available functionalities related to subnets and their management.
 And, as `SA`s are user-defined and untrusted, it also enforces security requirements, fund management and the cryptoeconomics of hierarchical consensus.

-Subnets are identified with a unique ID that is inferred deterministically from the ID of its ancestor and from the ID of the `SA` that governs the subnet's operation.
-This deterministic naming enables the discovery of --- and interaction with --- subnets from any other point in the hierarchy without the need of a discovery service: peers only need to send a message to the subnet's specific pubsub topic, identified with the subnet's ID.
+Subnets are identified with a unique ID that is inferred deterministically from the ID of its parent and from the ID of the `SA` that governs the subnet's operation.
+This deterministic naming enables the discovery of --- and interaction with --- subnets from any other point in the hierarchy without the need for a discovery service: peers only need to send a message to the subnet's specific pubsub topic, identified with the subnet's ID.

 For a subnet to be registered in the `SCA`, the actor needs to send a new message to the `Register()` function of the `SCA`.
 This transaction includes the amount of tokens the subnet wants to add as collateral in the parent chain to secure the child chain.
 The `SA` may implement custom policies that needs to be fulfilled before registering the subnet and triggering `Register()` message to the `SCA`, like for instance waiting for a minimum number of validators to join the network and put some collateral.
 The `SA` will also need to require that enough collateral is staked before registering to ensure that the message succeeds.
 For a subnet to be activated in HC, at least `CollateralThreshold` needs to be staked in the `SCA`.

 ### Leaving and killing a subnet
 Members of a subnet can leave the subnet at any point by sending a message to the subnet's `SA` in the parent chain.
-If the miner fulfills the requirements to leave the subnet defined in the subnet's `SA` when it was deployed, a message to the `SCA` is triggered by the `SA` to release the miner's collateral.
-If a validator leaving the subnet brings the collateral of the subnet below `CollateralThreshold`, the subnet gets in an `Inactive` state, and it can no longer interact with the rest of chains in the hierarchy or checkpoint to the top chain.
-To recover its `Active` state, any participant of the protocol (within or outside the subnet, user or validator) need to put up additional collateral.
+If the miner fulfils the requirements to leave the subnet defined in the subnet's `SA` when it was deployed, a message to the `SCA` is triggered by the `SA` to release the miner's collateral.
+If a validator leaving the subnet brings the collateral of the subnet below `CollateralThreshold`, the subnet gets in an `Inactive` state, and it can no longer interact with the rest of the chains in the hierarchy or checkpoint to the top chain.
+To recover its `Active` state, any participant in the protocol (within or outside the subnet, user or validator) needs to put up additional collateral.

 Validators of a subnet can also kill a subnet by sending a `ReleaseCollateral()` message to the `SA`.
 Similar to the previous situation, the `SA` sends a message to the `SCA` to release all the collateral for the subnet if all the requirements to kill the subnet are fulfilled.